mtolan2023/python-challenge/README.md

 # python-challenge

+Analyzing bank and poll data using Python (via VSCode)

 This repo contains 2 projects and associated files:

 1. PyBank - main.py pulls data from budget_data.csv (located in Resources folder) and returns requested results.
 Results are printed to terminal and bank_results.txt (located in analysis folder).